html-graph/html-graph.github.io/content/edges-customization/interactive-edges.md

 | width | number | Width of the interactive area | No       | `10`    |
 {{< /ref-target >}}

-Try out this demo to understand the mechanics of edge interaction:
+Try out this demo, which toggles edge line dash on edge click:

 {{< use-case title="Interactive edges" src=/use-cases/interactive-edges/ >}}